dwrobel/flatcam/README.md

 - added a new functionality, a variation of Set Origin named Move to Origin.
 It will move a selection of objects to origin such as the bottom left corner of the bounding box that fit them all is in origin.
 - fixed some bugs
+- fixed a division by zero error: fixed #377

 30.01.2020